Zub1Wun/100-days-of-code/log.md

 **Thoughts:** I worked fast through this and there are things to be improved on the blackjack game, however I wanted to proceed regardless as was excited to see what Day 14 had to offer.
 I realise I should look to how to extend each program that I complete during this challenge.
 So for instance, after completing this US States Game, I could easily create one for the oceans and continents of the world, then the same for any map I can get my hands on.
 I would like to create one for all the counties of UK.

 Found out why I was not able to make executable files with pyinstaller.
 I ran into this when trying to make one from the update snake_game which now has a high score feature.
-The answer was found here : https://stackoverflow.com/questions/70227771/i-cant-use-pyinstaller.
+The answer was found here : [click here](https://stackoverflow.com/questions/70227771/i-cant-use-pyinstaller). "python -m PyInstaller --onefile rename.py"
+Replace rename.py with the actual name and path of your Python script.
+This command invokes PyInstaller as a module directly using Python, which should work even if PyInstaller's directory is not in the PATH.

 But now I have a new problem, the exe. file crashes.
 This could be due to file handling, which the previous snake and pong games did not have.

 **Link(s) to work**
 1. [Day 25 - US States Game](https://github.com/ZuIs84/100DaysOfCodePython/tree/main/Day%2025%20-%20US%20States%20Game)